gdraheim/docker-systemctl-replacement/INIT-DAEMON.md

 explicit start list (and be sure to activate the continued execution as an init process):

-    /usr/bin/systemctl init mongodb myapp
+    /usr/bin/systemctl start --now mongodb myapp

-(equivalent with `systemctl start --init mongodb myapp`)

 ## Remember the stop grace timeout

-Note that the docker daemon will send a SIGTERM to the PID 1 of a docker container that will result in the stop-behaviour of the "systemctl init" loop.
+Note that the docker daemon will send a SIGTERM to the PID 1 of a docker container that will result in the stop-behaviour of the "systemctl start --init" loop.
 However the docker daemon will only wait 10 seconds by default and when the container has not stopped completely it will send a SIGKILL to all the remaining processes in the container.